Parent and Family Engagement Policy and Compact

 - Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards through School Improvement and Innovation Plan conversations.

-- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by hosting grade level content-specific family events and math nights.
+- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by hosting interactive family events.

 - Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as weekly Tuesday Envelopes and parent-teacher conferences upon request.